Unipotent homotopy theory of schemes: Introduction

 The first step in the proof of \cref{thm3intro} is a different definition of $p$-adic \'etale homotopy group schemes introduced in \cref{defetalehom} and its comparison with $\pi_i^{\mathrm{\et, AM}}(X)_p$ established in \cref{compareetaleuni}; the latter result crucially relies on $p$-adic homotopy theory.
 We also need to use some Frobenius semi-linear algebra adapted to the ``derived" setting that we study in \cref{posto3}.
 Additionally, we use \cref{thm2intro} and certain results on profinite group schemes developed in \cref{posto4}.
 Lastly, we invoke the general theory of Milnor sequences for replete topoi, which has been studied recently by the authors in \cite{MR100}.
-In another paper \cite{MR457458}, Artin--Mazur constructed certain formal groups from algebraic varieties.
+In another paper \cite{MR457458}, Artin--Mazur constructed certain commutative formal groups from algebraic varieties.
 These formal groups have been a major source of interest, especially in the study of Calabi--Yau varieties; see, e.g., \cite{Artin-supersingular,Shioda-supersingular,vdG-Kat}.
 Our next results show that in many cases of interest, these formal groups can be recovered by dualizing certain unipotent homotopy group schemes.
+By the duality discussed in \cref{durevision}, one can ask whether the dual of an affine group scheme corresponds to a commutative formal Lie group (\cref{usethisdefasrefsays2}) or a non-commutative formal Lie group (\cref{usethisdefasrefsays}).
 To this end, we first prove the following general statement, which allows us to construct formal Lie groups via unipotent homotopy theory.

 \begin{theorem} Let $n \ge 1$ be an integer and $X$ be a pointed higher stack over a field $k$ satisfying the conditions

 Further, let us assume that $\dim _k H^n (X, \cO) =g$.
 Then the dual of $\pi_n^{\mathrm{U}}(X)$ is a commutative formal Lie group of dimension $g$ if $n>1$ and is a non-commutative formal Lie group of dimension $g$ if $n=1$. (\textit{cf.}~\cref{cof6}.) \end{theorem}{}